 I made Ghee almost in hurry last week with the Cream that I stored in my Refrigerator since last 15 days as I need to utilize that before shifting from Gurgaon to Kolkata!
-I am planning to share the entire shifting episode in future blog post.
-Recipe that I am going to share here is starting from making Ghee from Homemade Butter.
-In case you don’t need Butter but only Ghee then follow the process mentioned in Homemade Butter followed by Ghee making process given below.
+I am planning to share the entire shifting episode in a future blog post.
+The recipe that I am going to share here is starting from making Ghee from Homemade Butter.
+In case you don’t need Butter but only Ghee then follows the process mentioned in Homemade Butter followed by Ghee making process is given below:

 - Curry Leaves: 5-8

 - Make Unsalted Butter following the process mentioned in one of my previous post on Homemade Butter.